GovTechSG/seed-documentation/faqs/cloudflare-warp-known-issues.md

 Your tool or application may be using a certificate store that is separate from the trusted root certificate store of your system.

   1. Download the Cloudflare CA certificate to your root system store(s) from the [Cloudflare documentation page][install-cloudflare-cert-operating-system].
-  2. Refer to your CLI tool documentation and configure it to trust the Cloudflare root certificate.
+  2. see your CLI tool documentation and configure it to trust the Cloudflare root certificate.
-  3. You can also refer to the following links for instructions to configure your tool or application:
+  3. You can also see the following links for instructions to configure your tool or application:
      * [GovTech instructions for commonly used CLI tools across Singapore Government developers][config-cli-tools-with-warp], or
      * [Cloudflare instructions for configuring commonly used developer CLI